mccanne/sharkfest/README.md

 ```

 * These are _first-class types_
-* A powerful means for data discovery and instropection
+* A powerful means for data discovery and introspection

 Zed also has all the expected data types, e.g., IP addresses, networks,
 so we can cast the strings here into Zed native types...